Terra-Protocol/terra/WHITEPAPER.md

 > "You are economically aligned with Terra and its long-term success."
 All team tokens are transparently vested on-chain.

+🔹 CREDIT
+### 8.2 CREDIT – Revenue Claim Token

+CREDIT is a **payout / revenue-claim token** that is derived from protocol income.

+When the protocol generates revenue (in DOT, stablecoins, WORK, etc.), the **Revenue Router**:

+1. collects the income
+2. applies the allocation logic (e.g. Treasury, liquidity, participants)
+3. mints CREDIT tokens to TERRA holders (or a distribution contract representing them)

+Holders of CREDIT can:

+- redeem CREDIT for WORK, DOT, or stablecoins (depending on available liquidity)
+- optionally hold CREDIT as a claim for future redemptions

+This decoupling means:

+- TERRA = long-term participation & rights
+- CREDIT = concrete, redeemable revenue claim

+Developers can treat CREDIT like a "claim ticket" on a revenue pool.

+🔹 WORK
+### 8.3 WORK – Local Economy & Wage Token

+WORK is the **transactional token** inside Terra-powered economies.

+- used for wages, local services, housing, food, resources, and internal markets
+- may be minted and priced via a **bonding curve**, backed by DOT / stablecoins / Treasury liquidity
+- is designed for **daily use**, not for governance or direct revenue rights

+Workers:

+- perform work → receive WORK
+- spend WORK inside the ecosystem
+- optionally swap WORK into other assets via liquidity pools

+WORK is the "money of the village", while TERRA and CREDIT represent deeper rights and revenue logic.

+🔹 GOVT
+### 8.4 GOVT – Governance Token

+GOVT is a **pure governance token**:

+- inflationary, distributed to contributors, long-term participants, and active governors
+- gives voting power in TerraDAO, but **no direct claim to revenue**
+- can be used to propose and vote on:
+  - parameter changes
+  - Treasury allocations
+  - bonding curve settings
+  - integration of new communities / projects

+This separates **governance power** (GOVT) from **economic participation** (TERRA + CREDIT) and **day-to-day spending** (WORK).

+🔹 Wie der Revenue Router alles verbindet
+### 8.5 Revenue Flow (TERRA → CREDIT → WORK / DOT)

+1. Real-world activity generates revenue (e.g. in WORK, DOT, or stablecoins).
+2. The **Revenue Router** collects this revenue.
+3. The router applies allocation rules, e.g.:

+   - X% to Treasury
+   - Y% to liquidity (WORK / DOT pools)
+   - Z% to TERRA participants

+4. For the TERRA share, the router **mints CREDIT tokens** and distributes them to TERRA holders (or a representative contract).
+5. TERRA holders can redeem CREDIT for WORK, DOT, or stablecoins from a dedicated pool.

+This design keeps:

+- protocol income & payouts transparent
+- TERRA rights-based and long-term
+- WORK focused on the local economy
+- GOVT focused on governance
+-
 ## Founder Transparency & Tokenomics Rationale

 A significant portion of the TERRA supply is allocated to the Terra Treasury rather than being widely distributed to individuals.
 This design is intentional and based on several structural considerations.